-Photo: Merv Armstrong (left) with Merv Hughes at the World Cup 2007.
+Photo: Dale 'Merv' Armstrong (left) with Merv Hughes at the World Cup 2007.

 - Jim Hopcroft (C1 Grade 1980s) invariably arrived at the game with his attractive girlfriend.
 Maureen used to sit on the hill and sun bake while the game was underway.
 However, when the opposition batted she often dressed down to a very revealing bikini.
 The Opposition, distracted, folded cheaply most times. - Michael Wells (C to A Grade late 1970s to 1980s) Michael was a big hitting batsman and slow bowler.
 With his Ned Kelly beard he would try to belt the first ball (and every ball after the first) out of the ground.
 He was always surprised to see everyone retreat to the boundary before he faced a ball. - Jon Burns (C1 to D2 1984 to present) Jon was a legend in the way he Captained young teams.
 However, he made his reputation by attending Presentation Nights as characters such as Superman and a 1970's style hippie. - Tony Hadley (D2 to B2 2001 to 2007/08) Some people can't stay out of the headlines.
 Tony is 'The Man'.
-In just one season, Tony: - o Turned up to a ground at 6.00am to look at the ground before we played that day - o Had practice sessions with his daughters in the hall before matches - o Runs out star players and then shouts them dinners at the Sports Club - o Abuses slightly unfit players (Booney) by calling them "gross" - o Brings an oversized hammock and sets it up (Galston Oval) to a ground with the smallest spectator area - O Having a near Club record 29 runs hammered off one over - O Arriving at a wet Storey Park turf track at 6.00am making 'phone calls to get the covers on the wicket with the comment "I don't want to go down this way" problem was that the wicket was already a mud heap - O Despite living in Perth with his side a strong chance to make the B2, 2005/06 Final, and his B2 team only having 10 players, the big fella booked his flight, arriving just before the game and then going back to Perth after the game.
-He did this once before when he arrived from China (to play cricket), arrived at the ground from the airport and then saved the team with 50 runs o This time in C1 (6/1/2007), Tony had to attend his mothers wedding in Perth on the Friday and left the Reception (at the Lonely Shag Restaurant of all places) at 11.30pm.
-When asked by his mum why he was leaving he explained that he had to play a game of cricket, in Sydney.
-Tony was up at 4.15am, caught the 5.50am flight (after the flight had been closed) and made it by cab from the Airport to
+In just one season, Tony: - \circ Turned up to a ground at 6.00am to look at the ground before we played that day - Had practice sessions with his daughters in the hall before matches - o Runs out star players and then shouts them dinners at the Sports Club - o Abuses slightly unfit players (Booney) by calling them "gross" - Brings an oversized hammock and sets it up (Galston Oval) to a ground with the smallest spectator area - Having a near Club record 29 runs hammered off one over - Arriving at a wet Storey Park turf track at 6.00am making 'phone calls to get the covers on the wicket with the comment "I don't want to go down this way" problem was that the wicket was already a mud heap - Despite living in Perth with his side a strong chance to make the B2, 2005/06 Final, and his B2 team only having 10 players, the big fella booked his flight, arriving just before the game and then going back to Perth after the game.
+He did this once before when he arrived from China (to play cricket), arrived at the ground from the airport and then scorted a match winning 50 runs

-Photo - Tony Hadley (left) and Bryce Morley (right)

-- C1 Grade Vs Hornsby @ Montview Oval 3rd
+Photo - Tony Hadley (left) and Bryce Morley (right) - C1 Grade Vs Hornsby @ Montview Oval 3rd February 2007.

-February 2007.